Texas Sheet Cake Made Smaller

 There are only five ingredients for the frosting.
 Gather those so you’re ready to mix them together.

 Grab a medium saucepan and melt the butter, add the cocoa and the milk.
-Bring to a boil stirring constantly, add the powdered sugar, vanilla, and nuts.
+Bring to a boil while you stir or whisk constantly.
+Add the powdered sugar, vanilla extract, and nuts (optional).

 I make this frosting while the cake is baking and then spread it on the semi-cooled cake.
 This frosting is almost like fudge!